AIS-Package/ais-package.github.io/docs/aisp-techniques/Negative Selection/RNSA.md

     Defaults to ``'euclidean'``.

 * *max_discards* (``int``): This parameter indicates the maximum number of consecutive detector discards, aimed at preventing a possible infinite loop in case a radius is defined that cannot generate non-self detectors.
+Defaults to ``1000``.
 * *seed* (``int``): Seed for the random generation of values in the detectors.
 Defaults to ``None``.

 * *algorithm* (``str``), Set the algorithm version: